rackerlabs/support-how-to/content/cloud-files/cloud-files-faq.md

 containers cannot reside within other Containers.

-Containers scale to about one million objects before peformance degrades.
+Containers scale to about one million objects before performance degrades.
 Containers can only be removed from Cloud Files if they do NOT contain any storage Objects.
 In other words, make sure the Container is empty before attempting to delete it.